 Metropolitan College Policy

-Undergraduate (degree and non-degree) candidates must maintain a cumulative grade point average (GPA) of not less than 2.0 (C) in order to be considered in good academic standing.
+Part-time undergraduate students (degree and non-degree) must maintain a cumulative grade point average (GPA) of not less than 2.0 (C) in order to be considered in good academic standing.
 Any degree candidate falling below a cumulative GPA of 2.0 is subject to review by the Academic Standing Committee of the College and may be placed on probation or be academically dismissed from the College.
 Students receive formal notification of this probation and the level of performance required to allow them to continue at Metropolitan College.
 A non-matriculated student whose cumulative GPA falls below 2.0 is also subject to academic review, probation, and dismissal from the College.